eProsima/Micro-CDR/README.md

 ### Endianness
 *MicroCDR* supports little and big endianness.
 The configuration can be done by cmake with the cmake `__BIG_ENDIAN__` variable.
-A `0` value implies that the serialization will performed into a little endian machine, and `1` into a big endian machine.
+A `0` value implies that the serialization will be performed into a little endian machine, and `1` into a big endian machine.

 The default endianness serialization can be choosen by setting the `endianness` parameter of a `ucdrBuffer`  to `UCDR_BIG_ENDIANNESS` or `UCDR_LITTLE_ENDIANNESS`.
-Also, there are a functions that allow to force an endianness in their serialization/deserialization.
+Also, there are functions that allow to force an endianness in their serialization/deserialization.
-These functions contains the name `endiannness` in their signature.
+These functions contain the name `endiannness` in their signature.

 ### Error
 All serialization/deserialization functions return a boolean indicating the result of their operations.
-When a serialization/deserialization could not be possible (the type can not be serialized, or the capacity of the destination buffer is not enough), an status error is setted into the `ucdrBuffer`.
+When a serialization/deserialization could not be possible (the type can not be serialized, or the capacity of the destination buffer is not enough), a status error is setted into the `ucdrBuffer`.
-If a `ucdrBuffer` has an error state, the next serialization/deserialization operations will not works and will return `false` in their execution.
+If a `ucdrBuffer` has an error state, the next serialization/deserialization operations will not work and will return `false` in their execution.
 A buffer marked with an error can be used, but any serialization/deserialization operation over it will not produce any effect.

-If is kwown that an operation can fails over a `ucdrBuffer`, and its necessary to continue with the serialization/deserialization if it happens, the `ucdrBuffer` state can be saved using the `ucdr_copy_buffer` function.
+If is kwown that an operation can fail over a `ucdrBuffer`, and its necessary to continue with the serialization/deserialization if it happens, the `ucdrBuffer` state can be saved using the `ucdr_copy_buffer` function.
 After the application of the wrong serialization/deserialization, only the `ucdrBuffer` that performed the operation will have a dirty state.

-### Full buffer callback
-MicroCDR provides a callback that the user can set in order to control the behavior when the `ucdrBuffer` can not serialize/deserialize anymore because the buffer is full.
-This allows to create a better management error and/or modify the buffer location of the `ucdrBuffer`.
-The last possibility gives the user the capacity to use several small buffers for a big serialization (see the *fragmentation* example).